PurpleCornflakes/PurpleCornflakes.github.io/_posts/2018-05-13-Procrastination-Woebot.md

 3. After that, keep a diary, summarize what I've done in the day and jog down what to do tomorrow.(make use of TimeLine in google doc.)

-4. Reserve 10min before sleep to meditate.
+4. Reserve 10min before sleep to meditate, if I can't get sleep, listen to a radio instead of watching vedio(I would stay up till next morning)

 Note: *Achievable* is of great significance for me.
 If I set the goal to be too hard, I would doubt myself.
 Subsequently finishing the task would be painful.
 So start doing something first, then decide on how much time I would spend on it.